 Course Questions: I have created a Course Questions discussion board for the class.
 If you have any general questions about the materials, assignments, or any other aspect of the class, post them on this discussion board, and I will answer them as soon as I can.
 This discussion board will act as a resource for the class.
 If you have questions specific to your work, you can e-mail me, and I will answer them as soon as I can.
-An example of a general question is "Can you give examples of other thesis statements for the paper assignment?"
-An example of a specific question is "What did you mean when you wrote 'you're having comma splice issues' on my post?"
+An example of a general question is "Can you recommend other articles for the annotation assignment?"
+An example of a specific question is "What did you mean when you wrote 'you're having comma splice issues' on my annotation?"
 If you e-mail me a general question, I will tell you to post it and only answer it once it is posted.